ginobilinie/codeBook/README.md

 188. findMinInSortedArray.cpp: this one is with duplicate values. bisearch, at each while iteration, we first remove the duplicate values with a while(l<r&&a[l]==a[r])r--, then just follow the 187 but also consider the == cases sepearately.

+189. MinStack.cpp: simuate a minimal stack which has an extra function called getMin().
+At first, I write a simple implementation with only vector, it cost about 92ms.
+Then I write another implementation with vector and map, it costs about 28ms.

 # old
 for fun, forever